 The outbreak of novel coronavirus ("COVID-19") has severely impacted global economic activity and caused significant volatility in financial markets.
 To date, our financial condition, results of operations, and liquidity have not been materially impacted by the direct effects of the COVID-19 pandemic.
-However, the COVID-19 pandemic is constantly evolving, and its full impact to our business is uncertain.
+However, as discussed under the caption "Complement-Mediated Diseases" below, the acceleration of COVID-19 has slowed startup of the inadequate responder cohorts in our complement oral Factor D inhibitor program.
+The COVID-19 pandemic is constantly evolving, and its full impact to our business is uncertain.
 We are monitoring the COVID-19 pandemic and are making adjustments intended to assist in protecting the safety of our employees and communities while continuing our business activities.
 We have implemented remote working arrangements where possible and restricted business-related travel.
 To date, implementation of these measures has not required material expenditures or significantly impacted our ability to operate our business or our internal control over financial reporting and disclosure controls and procedures.
-We are continuing to monitor developments with respect to the outbreak and its potential impacts on our operations and those of our partners, suppliers, and regulators.
+We are continuing to monitor developments with respect to the COVID-19 pandemic and its potential impacts on our operations and those of our partners, suppliers, and regulators.